Stones at the Max

-Rolling Stones: Live at the Max (also known as Stones at the Max) is a concert film by the Rolling Stones released in 1991.
+Rolling Stones: Live at the Max, or simply Stones at the Max, is a concert film by the Rolling Stones released in 1991.
 It was specially filmed in IMAX during the Urban Jungle Tour in Europe in 1990.
 It was the first concert movie shot in the IMAX format.

 Rolling Stones: Live at the Max premiered 25 October 1991 in Los Angeles at the California Museum of Science and Industry.
 In the UK it was shown at the National Museum of Photography, Film and Television in Bradford, Yorkshire in 1992.
 The tagline was "Larger than life".

 Production

 Rolling Stones: Live at the Max was the first feature-length film ever to be filmed in IMAX format.